|

 fired

-as a “Kommunis”, he eventually became Principal
+as a “Kommunis” for daring to suggest the employment of black film crew, he eventually became Principal

 Film